Devisrisamidurai/Devops/cma5iju6f000309in0g5m2s3p.md

 git branch -D my-feature
 ```

 Here's a complete video to help you visualize how the branching system works in Git.
 Shoutout to [learngitbranching.js.org](https://learngitbranching.js.org/) for making this so much easier!

 %[https://youtu.be/LKgNyQ49keo]

-That’s all about Git branch, I hope that makes sense to you right now😚
+That’s all about Git branching strategy, I hope that makes sense to you right now😚

 ---